SoCal

 The San Diego Tracking Team Presents

-The San Diego Tracking Team invites you to participate in one of two Wildlife Track and Sign workshops being conducted in San Diego.
-This two-day field experience is a fun, participative workshop with an emphasis on learning to identify animal track and sign by looking at real tracks we find across the landscape and discussing exactly how to identify them.
+The San Diego Tracking Team (SDTT) invites you to participate in one of two Standard Wildlife Track and Sign workshops being conducted in the San Diego mountains and desert.
+These two-day field experiences are fun, participative workshops with an emphasis on learning to identify animal track and sign by looking at real tracks we find across the landscape and discussing exactly how to identify them.
+Additionally, for advanced Trackers, the San Diego tracking team is planning two specialist certifications in early December immediately following the Thanksgiving weekend,.

-Limited to only eleven participants, we’re bringing in one of the top tracking instructors and evaluators in the United States, Marcus Reynerson, a highly experienced Track and Sign Specialist and a gentle, wonderful teacher and mentor.
-In the photo on the right (or below if you're reading on a phone), Marcus points out gray fox track diagnostic field marks.
+Each certification is limited to eleven participants.
+We are bringing in one of the top tracking instructors and evaluators in the United States, Marcus Reynerson, a highly experienced Track and Sign Education and a gentle, wonderful teacher and mentor.
+In the photo Marcus points out gray fox track diagnostic field marks.
+Casey McFarland will join Marcus for the Specialist Certs.

-The training emphasizes the development of reliable field skills to recognize tracks and identify the animal's behavior.
+The standard certification is also a wonderful training that emphasizes the development of reliable field skills to recognize tracks and identify the animal's behavior.
 No prior tracking is required to participate but preparation and prior experience is extremely helpful for those for whom obtaining a certificate is important.
 The underlying impetus, however, lies in the rich educational benefit for all participants.

 When is the last time you've had the experience of seeing animal tracks and wondered what animal was there?
 Was it a dog or a mountain lion?
 A bobcat or a fox?
 Where was it going?
 What was it doing.... and where is it now?

-If you would like to have the skill to be able to see and interpret wild animal sign that is invisible to "normal people", we invite you to participate in this one-of-a-kind immersive field training.
+If you would like to have the skill to be able to see and interpret wild animal sign that is invisible to "normal people", we invite you to participate in this one-of-a-kind immersive field training: The TCNA Standard Certification.

-This two-full-day field experience will immerse you in the art and skill of reading the hidden stories of animals by examining the clues they leave across the landscape.
-You'll discover how see and interpret animal behavior that was previously "invisible" to you.
+This two-full-day field experience in the East San Diego County Desert and Mountains will immerse you in the art and skill of reading the hidden stories of animals by examining the clues they leave across the landscape.
+You'll discover how to see and interpret animal behavior that was previously "invisible" to you.

 THE WILDLIFE TRACKING